MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

-\paragraph{Fused gather-GEMM.} To leverage tensor memory accelerators (TMAs) on Hopper and Blackwell GPUs, current MoE implementations perform a gather step to pack tokens routed to the same expert into a contiguous memory layout.
-In the case of Qwen3-30B-A3B with batch size 1 on SGLang, this preprocessing step can account for up to 11\% of total MoE execution time.
-Moreover, in \sys, introducing additional preprocessing tasks would further increase scheduling overhead.
+\paragraph{Fused gather-GEMM.} To use tensor memory accelerators (TMAs) on Hopper and Blackwell GPUs, conventional MoE implementations first gather tokens routed to the same expert into a contiguous memory layout.
+For Qwen3-30B-A3B at batch size one on SGLang, this preprocessing step accounts for up to 11\% of total MoE execution time.
+In \sys, implementing this step as a separate preprocessing task would also introduce additional scheduling overhead.

-To address these issues, \sys replaces the TMA-based gather with an asynchronous token-level copy integrated directly into the data-loading phase of the GEMM tasks.
-This fusion eliminates the standalone gather kernel and avoids additional scheduling points while still enabling efficient memory movement.
-As a result, \sys with fused gather–GEMM achieves consistent speedups over SGLang’s implementation.
+\sys addresses this issue by replacing the TMA-based gather with an asynchronous token-level copy integrated directly into the data-loading phase of the GEMM tasks.
+This fusion eliminates the standalone gather kernel and avoids additional scheduling points while preserving efficient memory movement.
+As a result, \sys with fused gather-GEMM achieves consistent speedups over SGLang's implementation.